Surachman Tjokroadisurjo

-Panji Surachman Tjokroadisurjo (30 August 1894 – 16 November 1952), more commonly referred to Surachman Tjokroadisurjo, was an Indonesian politician and academic.
-He served in a number of cabinets during the National Revolution, as the Minister of Welfare and later the Minister of Finance.
+Panji Surachman Tjokroadisurjo (30 August 1894 – 16 November 1952) was an Indonesian politician and academic.
+He served in a number of cabinets during the Indonesian National Revolution, as the Minister of Welfare and later the Minister of Finance.

-Born in Wonosobo, he studied chemical engineering at the Delft Institute of Technology.
-He returned to Indonesia in 1920, and worked for the Dutch government until the Japanese invasion.
+Born in Wonosobo, he studied chemical engineering at the Delft Institute of Technology in the Netherlands.
+He returned to the East Indies in 1920, and worked for the Dutch government until the Japanese invasion.
 Following the proclamation of independence, he was appointed as Minister for Economic Affairs in the Presidential Cabinet.
 However, he only served for two months before being appointed Minister of Finance in the First and Second Sjahrir Cabinets.
 He remained active in government afterwards, and was appointed as the first Rector of the University of Indonesia.
 He died in 1952 during a diplomatic mission to the Netherlands.

 Early life

 Raden Mas Panji Surachman Tjokroadisurjo was born in Wonosobo, Dutch East Indies, on 30 August 1894.
-He was a descendent of Yogyakarta Sultan Hamengkubuwono II, and he had twelve siblings.
-His father, Raden Mas Tumenggung Suryoadikusumo, the third regent of Wonosobo.
+He was a descendant of Yogyakarta Sultan Hamengkubuwono II, and he had twelve siblings.
+His father, Raden Mas Tumenggung Suryoadikusumo, was the third regent of Wonosobo.
 His grandfather, Raden Mas Adipati Aryo Cokroadisuryo, also served as the regent of Wonosobo.
-He studied at a Europeesche Lagere School before continuing to a Hogere Burgerschool in Batavia.
-In 1915, he went to the Netherlands where he studied chemical engineering at the Delft Institute of Technology.
+He studied at an Europeesche Lagere School before continuing to a Hogere Burgerschool in Batavia.
+In 1915, he went to the Netherlands, where he studied chemical engineering at the Delft Institute of Technology.
 He graduated in 1920, and became the first Indonesian chemical engineer.
-Prior returning to the Indies, he briefly undertook an internship in Germany.
+Before returning to the East Indies, he briefly undertook an internship in Germany.

 Early career

-After returning, Surachman was appointed to lead a chemical laboratory in Bandung, where he worked with batik workers and silversmiths, rejecting a job offer in the police department.
-In this period, he built a relationship with Bandung-based nationalists including Sukarno, and Surachman was relocated to Bogor due to suspicions arising from those contacts.
+After returning from Germany, Surachman was appointed to lead a chemical laboratory in Bandung, where he worked with batik workers and silversmiths.
+He had been offered a job in the police department, but Surachman refused the job.
+In this period, he built a relationship with Bandung-based nationalists including future President Sukarno, and Surachman was relocated to Bogor due to suspicions arising from those contacts.
 He was later relocated again to Yogyakarta before returning to Bogor.
-Due to his government work, he decided against openly supporting the nationalist movement, but he did provide donations including helping fund the 1928 Second Youth Congress.
+Due to his government work, he decided against openly supporting the nationalist movement, but he did provide donations, including helping fund the 1928 Second Youth Congress.
 In 1936, he was assigned to the colonial government's Economic Department in Batavia.
 During the Japanese occupation of the Dutch East Indies, he was first appointed as a member of the Putera organization, before his appointment as chief of the economic department in July 1945.